 The equipment prints out the setting items and contents specified by the firmware switches.

-- Press the 1 key twice in the initial stage of the maintenance mode.
-The "PRINTING" will appear on the LCD. - (2) The equipment prints out the configuration list as shown in the figure below. - (3) Upon completion of printing, the equipment returns to the initial stage of the maintenance mode.
+- (1) Press the 1 key twice in the initial stage of the maintenance mode.
+The "PRINTING" will appear on the LCD. - (2) The equipment prints out the configuration list as shown in the figure below.